-A right-sided sidewinder with a 7 ¼” blade, it is the best circular saw for optimal visibility along with comfortable gripping and balance.
+A right-sided sidewinder with a 7 ¼” blade, it is the perfect for optimal visibility along with comfortable gripping and balance.
 Most users approve of its design because they will not have to take a leaning stance to see over the blade.
 And fitted with a dust blower, this circular saw eliminates the common issue of sawdust accumulation and blocked lines of sight.
 The 56-degree bevel with stops at 0 degrees and 45 degrees give optimal flexibility.

 - True Grip handles give control and safety